Update on Nancy Dillard Lyon’s Killer (“Writer’s Block,” Forensic Files)

 Leslie Vaughn then agreed to replace the burned-out vehicle with another used one.
 He and Brian had an argument about it at a car dealership on November 10, 1998.

 Concerned older brother.
-At least one onlooker overheard Brian threaten to quit the basketball team if he didn’t get a new car.
-He and his father left without making a purchase.
+Brian and his father left without making a purchase.
+Later at home, Chris, Brian’s 12-year-old brother, overheard Brian threaten to quit the basketball team if he didn’t get a new car.

-That night, at 1:24 a.m., Brian took his 12-year-old brother, Chris, to the neighbors’ house.
+That night, at 1:24 a.m., Brian took Chris to the neighbors’ house.
 Brian explained to Mr. and Mrs. Floyd that he had called 911 after hearing what sounded like an intruder.
 He wanted to make sure his brother was safely off the premises while he waited for the police.

 On the 911 call, Brian said he heard a gunshot coming from his father’s bedroom, but he couldn’t get in to check on him because the door was locked.

 When Deputy Edward Olivares broke down the door, he found Leslie Vaughn, age 44, lying in bed with a gunshot wound to the back of his head.
 A 10-pound piece of limestone lay on the floor; it had created a conveniently tall hole in the French doors leading to the balcony off the bedroom.

 Noxious glass.
 Brian apparently wanted authorities to think that an unknown intruder had climbed onto the balcony, thrown the rock through the glass, shot his father, and exited the same way he came.